Here are some tools that might help you make your film

 This is probably the most important part of the film making process and can make the difference between a good film and a bad one.
 That's not to say a well planned film won't need to be well executed.

-Below is a video providing tips on storytelling and a selection of templates which you can use to help you plan your short film, you don't have to use all of them.
+Below are a couple of videos providing tips on storytelling/storyboarding and a selection of templates which you can use to help you plan your short film, you don't have to use all of them.

 Production - The actual shooting and recording